TOP

 do I wear?
 Club members

-no changing rooms on a ship near the swimming
+no changing rooms near swimming

 Welcome Dinner the second night at sea

-and the Captain’s
+and Captain’s

 Farewell Dinner the next to last night

-a cocktail dress.
-While gentlemen are encouraged
+cocktail attire.
+Gentlemen are encouraged

-Shirts must have stitched sleeves and collars,
+Shirts in the formal dining hall must have stitched sleeves and collars,

 regardless of whether the meal is breakfast, lunch